top of page

 A group of friends gathered under a starlit sky, sharing stories and laughter by the warm glow of a campfire next to their tent.

 We started from Hebbal around 3:30 PM on a Saturday.
-The drive to Harihara Betta is just 62 km, and despite some traffic near the city, we reached the base by 5:00 PM—plenty of time to trek up and set camp before dark.
+The drive to Harihara Betta is just 62 km.
+Despite some traffic near the city, we reached the base by 5:00 PM—plenty of time to trek up and set camp before dark.

 The trek itself is refreshingly easy.
 It took us about 1.5 hours to reach the camping spot at the top, walking at a leisurely pace.
 There are no tricky sections or technical climbs—this is genuinely one of the most family-friendly treks near Bangalore.